pagemachine/typo3-formlog/README.md

 2. From the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/formlog/)

+## Purpose

+One feature absent in the [TYPO3 form extension](https://docs.typo3.org/typo3cms/extensions/form/) is logging of form data.
+If you have ever used the now defunct Formhandler extension you know how valuable this can be.
+You can easily check if form submissions are working as they should, see internal values are generated correctly and perform some basic analysis thanks to exports to CSV or similar.

+See our blog post [about the TYPO3 form log extension](https://www.pagemachine.de/blog/typo3-form-log/).

 ## Start logging

 Logging can be enabled for any form by adding the `LogFormData` finisher to its form definition: